researchapps/sherlock/README.md

 This is a repository for container build files to help users of Sherlock.
 If you are a user and need help, please submit an issue and we will help you build a container!
 When you are happy with your container, we recommend that you add the `Singularity` or `Dockerfile` file to a new repo, and build automatically with [Singularity Hub](https://singularity-hub.org) or [Docker Hub](https://hub.docker.com/).
 Generally, your workflow will look like the following:

+ - Install Singularity and/or Docker to work locally
  - Ask for help via an [issue](https://www.github.com/researchapps/sherlock/issues) if you don't know how to start
  - Create a build specification file, a text file called Singularity, for your software needs.
 You can start with another user's as an example.
+You can also start with a Dockerfile, and then pull it to a Singularity image from Docker Hub.
  - Ask for help with your file!
 This is what this repo is here for.
 You can submit issues with questions, and we will discuss and work together on the issues.
  - Test your build locally.

+## Installation
+You should first [install Singularity](https://singularityware.github.io/install-linux) and [Docker](https://docs.docker.com/install/) so that you can build images on your host.
+If you use a Mac, you will need to install Singularity in a virtual machine like Vagrant.
+Singularity is going to allow us to interact exactly the same, but with an image that we can use on Sherlock!
+The biggest difference is that a Singularity image is a read online, single file (a format called squasfs so it is compressed) that we can physically move around and execute like a script.

+## General Usage
-This usually looks something like the following:
+On your local machine, building usually looks something like the following:

       sudo singularity build mynewimage.img Singularity